davidolorundare/tempus_de_challenge/README.md

 - *TestTransformOperations* which run tests on the task involving conversion of the news headlines JSON data into CSV.
 - *TestUploadOperations* which run tests on the task involving data-transfer of the flattened CSVs to a predefined Amazon S3 bucket.

-The **integration tests** exercise the overall combination of the tasks in the pipelines, particularly their interaction with the two main external services used: the News API and Amazon S3.
+The **integration tests** exercise the overall combination of components interacting with each and other and external services.
+This implies the tasks in the pipelines, particularly their interaction with the two main external services used: the News API and Amazon S3.
+One test was written.
+[Moto](http://docs.getmoto.org/en/latest/) a (embedded) Amazon S3 Mock Server, is used to mock/simulate the behavior of running the project's csv-file upload operations (the last main task in each pipeline) interacting with the external Amazon S3 storage service.
+The Amazon S3 integrations mock tests were done with moto library standalone as well as a running [FakeS3 server](https://github.com/jubos/fake-s3).
+The test with the FakeS3 server is by default skipped in the test suite.
+Details on how to run the integration test with the FakeS3 server are describe below:
+	* With [FakeS3 installed](#Optional-Prerequisites) open a command line terminal and navigate to a directory of your choice and run the following command:
+	`fakes3 -r . -p 4567 --license YOUR_LICENSE_KEY`
+	This starts the Fake Amazon S3 server.
+	* In the `tests` directory of the project open the `test_upload_operations.py` file, remove the `@pytest.mark.skip` line on the `test_upload_csv_to_s3_fakes3_integration_succeeds` test.
+	IMAGE OF TEST CASES TO UNCOMMENT

+---

+	* Run `make test` to execute the test case, which invokes live calls to the fake Amazon S3 server.
+	* To stop the Fake Amazon S3 server, return to the previous terminal and press `Ctrl+C` to stop it.

 ---
 ### Packages Used